Scifabric/pybossa/doc/user/tutorial.rst

-If you are new to Github and the GIT software, we recommend you to take this `free and on-line course <http://try.github.com>`_ (it will take you only 15 minutes!) where you will learn the basics, which are the main concepts that you will need for cloning the demo app repository.
+If you are new to Github and the GIT software, we recommend you to take this `free and on-line course <http://try.github.com>`_ (it will take you only 15 minutes!) where you will learn the basics, which are the main concepts that you will need for cloning the demo project repository.

 If you prefer to skip the course and take it in a later stage, the commands that you need to clone the repository are::